It is healthy and possible to breastfeed. It is my choice.

 - Possible challenges during breastfeeding

-- Storage and thawing breast milk
+- Pumping, storing, and feeding pumped breast milk

 - The importance of breastfeeding

-- Feeding the baby in the first year of life
+- Feeding the baby in the first year

 - Breastfeeding and getting back to work